xuhongxu96/depreduce/README.md

 So, $R_k$ actually does not change and $R_i$ decreased by $1 + R_j$.
 The overall sum of $R$ will be definitely reduced.

+Intuitively, we just avoid rebuilding $n_j$ and all its dependents including recursive dependents (which are $1 + R_j$ nodes in total) after changing $n_i$, because we disconnect
+$n_i$ with $n_j$.

+One more thing, the added dependencies to $n_j$ will be optimized in later steps, since these dependencies are dependencies of $n_i$ which is currently being opitmized and appear later in the topological order.

 ## Our Approach